-Upon successful completion of the Qualifying Examination, the Qualifying Committee Chair will send to the Dean of Graduate Studies and Research a formal written recommendation that the applicant be admitted to Candidacy for the Doctoral Degree.
+Upon successful completion of the Qualifying Examination and the recommendation of the Academic Advisor, the student will apply for Admission to Candidacy.
 Authority for admitting an applicant to candidacy for a doctoral degree is vested in the Dean of Graduate Studies and Research.
 By written communication, the Dean of Graduate Studies and Research will transmit the decision to the applicant and the Director of Doctoral Studies.